lizard-demon/bhopblox/README.md

 - **World Switching**: Exit and select different worlds to browse various environments
 - **Desktop Recommended**: While mobile-compatible, desktop provides optimal experience
 - **Engine Refresh**: Use 'R' key if needed to force voxel engine reload
-- **Enjoy the Atmosphere**: Notice the clean CRT styling and retro effects that enhance the futuristic experience
+- **Enjoy the Atmosphere**: Notice the authentic Minecraft block styling and pixelated effects that enhance the blocky experience
 - **Listen to the Music**: The generative ambient music evolves continuously - each session has unique soundscapes

 ## Technical Architecture